Suwon World Cup Stadium

 History and description

 Suwon World Cup Stadium, often referred to as Big Bird Stadium, was built to serve as a playing venue for the 2002 World Cup.
-It opened on the 13th of May 2001.
+It opened on 13 May 2001.

 Suwon World Cup Stadium’s roof was inspired by the wings of a bird in flight, whereas the seats were modelled after the city’s Hwaseong Fortress.